-Purpose: CHIP/HOME Program funds strive to encourage and stimulate the housing submitted the same to HUD.
+Purpose: CHIP/HOME Program funds strive to encourage and stimulate housing submitted the same to HUD.
 In 2010, the agency facilitated the delivery of the Neighborhood Stabilization Program (NSP).
-Over the 2011-2013 period the Planning Commission worked with WSOS and the local Housing Advisory Committee (HAC) to submit and manage CHIP Grants under the auspices of the Ohio Development Services Agency (ODSA).
-In 2013, the Agency worked with WSOS and the HAC to secure and manage HOME Program grant funding.
-In 2015, as part of an internal ODSA management decision, the HOME Program allowed regional HOME
+Over the 2011-2013 period the Planning Commission worked with WSOS and the local Housing Advisory Committee (HAC) to submit and manage CHIP Grants under Program applications.
+In order to improve their collective competitiveness, Allen and Putnam Counties submitted a regional application in 2015.
+Upon receipt of the award, work to complete 14 home repair projects (\$41,500),